 where

-$Q_{h}<0$ ($Q(\xi)<0$) is the amount of heat (quantum heat \cite{Buffoni,Behzadi}) flowed from the CM into the hot reservoir (measurement apparatus) while $Q_{c}(\xi)>0$ is as heat flowed from the cold reservoir into the CM (Fig. 1).
+$Q_{h}<0$ ($Q(\xi)<0$) is the amount of heat (``quantum heat'' \cite{Buffoni,Behzadi}) flowed from the CM into the hot reservoir (measurement apparatus) while $Q_{c}(\xi)>0$ is as heat flowed from the cold reservoir into the CM (Fig. 1).
 Also the work $W_{1}<0$ is extracted from the CM while $W_{2}>0$ is invested on it as depicted in Fig. 1.
-Clearly in the absence the measurement process $(\xi=0)$ then the received heat by the CM from the cold reservoir is reduced to $Q_{c}$ which is corresponding to the case of Otto cycle refrigerator.
-The COP for the corresponding modified refrigerator is obtained as follows
+Clearly in the absence of measurement process $(\xi=0)$, the removed heat from the cold reservoir is reduced to $Q_{c}$, corresponding to the case of Otto cycle refrigerator.
+Hence the COP for the modified refrigerator is obtained as follows

 where